Welcome to Apache Creadur

 This project started as just Rat, a release auditing tool good with licenses, coded in Java with plugins for Ant and Maven.
 After adding some new tricks, it became clear that creating one uber-tool in one language is less useful than collecting a suite:

 - Apache Rat™ audits license headers — the boilerplate text needed in most source files.
 Coded in Java, it runs from the command line with plugins for Maven and Ant.
-Download Apache Rat 0.10 or read the release notes.
+Download the latest release or read the release notes.

 - Apache Tentacles™ helps to audit in bulk components uploaded to a staging repository.
 Coded in Java, it runs from the command line.

 - Apache Whisker™ assists assembled applications maintain correct legal documentation.
 Coded in Java, it runs from the command or as a plugin for Maven.